A portrait of my grandpa Stephen Gohring

 Yankee Division patch

-The first of the letters, dated Aug.
-4, 1918, just three days after the long newsy letter from my last post, has a very different tone.
+The first of these letters, sent only three days after the long newsy one from my last post, marks a shift.
 The previous letter was all questions about what’s happening at home and observations about food available in town in France and the wooden shoes that people wear.
 But now, just a few days later, the reality of war is setting in.
 In the Aug.
 4 letter my grandpa shares that he’s been transferred to Co.
 H. 102 Infantry, which is the Yankee Division.
-These guys, primarily from Connecticut, had been at the front in the trenches for a very long six months and joining my grandpa, wherever he was, was their first relief in all that time.
+I'd been wondering about this because his initial letters had him attached to a different troop but I knew he was very proud of being part of the Yankee Division, collecting books and newspaper clippings, and staying connected via the foreign legion later.
+I'll write more about the legendary division in the future.

+He joins the Yankee Division just as they're called away from the front for their first relief after spending a very long six months in the trenches.
 “I suppose you know that a man gets run over with fleas in the trenches for these men were all carrying them,” he writes.
-My grandpa and all the guys are sent down to a disinfection station and to take a bath in the Marne (I suppose that’s a hint about his location that the censor let slip!).
+My grandpa and all the guys are sent down to a disinfection station and to take a bath in the Marne (I suppose that’s a hint about his location that the censor let slip.).
 Check out the comic strip that we found in the filing cabinet with all the letters and other written materials – it’s pretty funny (It didn’t quite fit on the scanner so my apologies that the edges are cut off a bit.).
+It may be the first time my grandpa mentions taking a bath but it's not the last which makes me think the opportunity may have been few and far between.

 "Boobs Abroad in 1919"

-He sends two more letters home, on Aug.
-9 and then not again until the 18th, and he still hasn’t received any mail from home.
-He wonders if moving around so often has caused a delay in mail delivery.
-I’ve done just a tiny bit of reading about the mail service during the war and hope to write more about that in the future because it’s really amazing when you think about it, that the soldiers actually received mail and that they could send letters too.
+By the last of these letters, sent on Aug.
+18th, he hasn't made it to the front yet but is ready for it all to end.
+"Hope this is over with pretty soon so I may get home and see you all again," he writes.
+He still hasn’t received any mail from home and wonders if moving around so often has caused a delay in delivery.
+I’ve done just a tiny bit of reading about the mail service during the war and hope to research that a bit more because it’s really amazing when you think about it, that the soldiers actually received mail and that they could send letters too.

 One update about my previous post before I close.
-I realized that the photo portraits of my grandpa couldn’t have been the ones he referenced having taken when he was at Camp Merritt because of a couple of clues I missed.
+I realized that the photo portraits of my grandpa couldn’t have been the ones he referenced having taken when he was at Camp Merritt before getting shipped across the ocean because of a couple of clues I missed.
 One is that you can see the Yankee Division insignia on his sleeve, and when he was at Camp Merritt he wasn’t yet in the Yankee Division.
-I also noticed that the cardboard folder they are inserted in says “The Webb Studio, Euclid Ave.”
+I also noticed that the cardboard folder those photos are inserted in says “The Webb Studio, Euclid Ave.”
 I couldn’t find any evidence online of a photography studio called Webb but I know that Euclid Ave. is a main street in Cleveland.
-There are Euclid Ave.’s in other towns but now I’m thinking those photos must have been taken when he got home, after the war.
+There are Euclid Ave.s in other towns but now I’m thinking those photos must have been taken when he got home, after the war.

 Sign up for updates.
 Share this post on socials.